Royal Rumble (2007): Storylines

 The predominant feud on the SmackDown! brand was between Batista and Mr. Kennedy, with the two battling over the World Heavyweight Championship.
 On the January 5 episode of SmackDown! a Beat the Clock Sprint began.
-Wrestlers competed in single matches, and the wrestler to win a match in the shortest amount of time would then become the number one contender to the World Heavyweight Championship at the Royal Rumble.
-Mr. Kennedy, who defeated Chris Benoit in nearly five minutes, had the shortest time at the end of the show.
+Wrestlers competed in singles matches, and the wrestler to win a match in the shortest amount of time would then become the number one contender to the World Heavyweight Championship at the Royal Rumble.
+Mr. Kennedy, who defeated Chris Benoit in nearly five minutes, had the shortest time at the show's end.
 The following week, the Sprint continued.
 In the final match, between The Undertaker and The Miz, Kennedy interfered by pulling The Miz out of the ring.
 After performing the Tombstone piledriver on The Miz, The Undertaker went for the pin attempt.
 Time, however, ran out and Kennedy became the winner of the Sprint.
 The following week after on SmackDown!, The Undertaker was put in a match with Kennedy, where if he won, he would be added to the title match at the Royal Rumble.
 During the match, after Kennedy attacked Batista, who was at ringside.
 Batista retaliated against Kennedy, causing The Undertaker to get disqualified.
 Thus, the match at the Royal Rumble remained a singles match between Batista and Kennedy.

 The main feud on the ECW brand was between Bobby Lashley and Test, with the two feuding over the ECW Championship.
 Rob Van Dam won an online poll against Test and Sabu to earn a title shot on the January 2 episode of ECW, which ended in no-contest.
 Van Dam was given another title match the next week.
 Test interfered in the match, and attacked both men.
-A Triple Threat match for the title occurred on the January 16 episode of ECW between Lashley, Van Dam, and Test.
-Lashley won, but was beaten down afterwards by Test.
+A triple threat match for the title occurred on the January 16 episode of ECW between Lashley, Van Dam, and Test.
+Lashley won, but was beaten down afterward by Test.
 A title match between Lashley and Test was then made for the Royal Rumble.
 A week after that match was made, on the January 23 episode of ECW, Lashley defeated Test in another title match.